Documentation: Merged Academic Corpus

 We also tag articles as relevant or not to AI safety.
 We consider an article an "AI safety article" if it (a) is categorized as relevant to AI and (b) is categorized by our AI safety classifier as relevant to AI safety.

-The field of AI safety research is young, quickly evolving, and poorly defined (even compared to other emerging topics), with no authoritative and comprehensive compilations of "AI safety articles" to refer to.
+The field of AI safety research is young and quickly evolving (even compared to other emerging subjects), with no authoritative and comprehensive compilations of "AI safety articles" to refer to.
 Our classifier systematically identifies AI safety articles in the MAC, but we caution that the results are inherently imprecise; different methods could produce different results.

 We then used Snorkel Flow, a platform for developing models under programmatic weak supervision, to train the model.
 (For more information on this approach, see Snorkel: rapid training data creation with weak supervision and A Survey on Programmatic Weak Supervision).
 We ingested metadata for the 2806 manually annotated articles, plus 15,000 unlabeled articles marked relevant to AI by our AI classifier, into the Snorkel Flow platform.
 We split this data into 15% development, 15% validation, and 70% training sets.
 We then developed 83 labeling functions using the development set.
 69 of these functions were keyword, regular expression, or time interval matches based on the values of the article title, abstract, publication venue, or publication years.
 14 labeling functions were based on articles' membership in clusters derived from a custom support vector machine trained over word embeddings of the article titles and abstracts.
 These labeling functions had coverage of 99% of the development set, conflict of 10.5%, and label density of 5.329.